Hey, it's been a while, hasn't it? Well, I made a promise to myself that I'd get something up on this site this year, and so I'm going to keep it.

 As though he had read his mind, Mewtwo serenely expressed, “When I went to fetch her, she had grown too weak to transport herself.
 She was lying in the Tree, awaiting death I assume.”
 A faint, rather protesting whimper came from the mentioned Legendary at the comment, though they could see in her pale eyes she wasn't subconsciously present.
 It was believed among the Legendaries that when Mew withdrew into her mind, she tuned out her surroundings.
 There was a chance she didn't hear a word.

 Giving a slow, rather cross sigh, Ho-oh tilted his head to the trees.
-“Since you're here, we can get started now.”
+“Since you're here, we can get started.”

-With a slow nod, the psycat crossed into the thick wood, telepathically tugging Mew behind him.
+With a slow nod, the bipedal feline crossed into the thick wood, telepathically tugging Mew behind him.
 The once-grand phoenix deplorably watched the small cat bob in place, taking note of her limp tail skimming the grass as he followed the pair.
-It was a straight, short path to the clearing, the trio walking into the vast sunlight and amidst the eyes of the Legends.
-Many of their gazes were on the frail Mew, saddened and fearful; others pointed at Mewtwo, noticing his health with hint of suspicion.
+It was a straight, short path to the clearing, into the dim sunlight and amidst the eyes of the Legends.
+Many of their gazes were on the frail Mew, saddened and fearful.
+A few were amazed at how she still managed to make it to the conference in such a state.
+Others pointed at Mewtwo in the meantime, noticing his own health with hint of suspicion.
 It was silent except for the quiet sobs of Latias, crimson and pearl down worn almost to uselessness, and golden eyes lacking the light of her carefree soul.

 The gathering held their breaths as Shaymin closed her eyes in thought.
 She gave the account slowly and solemnly.
 “Judging by radiation percentage collected, the first of Orre's aircrafts flew over the south-western portion of Sinnoh.
 There were no major cities in that area, but they dropped one of their bombs either intentionally or through some freak accident.
 Believed to be the largest of the bombs, it landed on Twinleaf Town, destroying the entire community and its surrounding areas as follows: Sandgem Town; Jubilife City; a portion of Canalave City at the south-east section; Lake Verity.”